A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Implementation

 The stability of LSIBM highly depends on the LS CFL condition mentioned in Table \ref{tab:timesteps}.
-In order to better test the stability we defined the initial concentration equal to 1 ($C_0 = 1$).
-This will ensure that the concentration at the interface is high, so the interface will move with a higher speed.
-Two important factors in the interface velocity expression are the Da and Pe ratio as well as the concentration near the interface.
-We noticed that for two cases with the same Da and Pe ratio the one with higher Da is more stable at larger time steps.
-This is due to the fact that the higher reaction rate will decrease the concentration more, therefore the interface velocity is lower.
-The stability tests for multiple Da and Pe are listed in Table \ref{tab:stab-cases-LSIBM}.
-For each transport two time steps are reported, the critical time step value for a stable solution lies between these two values.
+In order to better test the stability, we set the initial concentration $C_{in}$ equal to 1 (i.e., $\hat C_{in} = C_c$).
+This ensures that the concentration at the interface is high, and the interface will move with a higher speed compared to cases with lower initial concentration..
+The interface velocity is controlled by the $Da/Pe$ ratio (as shown in Table~\ref{tab:timesteps})) as well as the concentration near the interface.
+The $Da/Pe$ ratios for the test cases can be found in Table~\ref{tab:Da-Pe}.
+The cases with smaller $Da/Pe$ are more stable with respect to larger time steps (see, e.g., ($Da$, $Pe$) = (178,600) vs (178,0.6) in Table~\ref{tab:stab-cases-LSIBM}).
+For two cases with the same value of $Da/Pe$, the one with higher $Da$ is more stable at larger time steps (Table 4 ($Da$, $Pe$) = (17800,600) vs (178,6)).
+This can be explained as follows: for a fixed $Da/Pe$ ratio, a low $Da$ corresponds to a negligible concentration gradient, i.e. $C_{X'} \approx C_{X''}$ in Equation (22), and $u_{\Gamma, Da\rightarrow0} \sim \frac{Da}{Pe} V_mC_c \left(3C_{X''}\right)$.
+For the same $Da/Pe$ ratio, but higher $Da$, a much larger concentration gradient is expected since the rate of consumption of solute due to reaction at the interface surpasses the supply of solute to the interface by diffusion and advection.
+This results in a steep concentration gradient between the solute concentration in proximity of the reacting surface and in the bulk, with a solute-depleted zone near the interface, i.e. $C_{X'} \approx 0$.
+Hence, $u_{\Gamma, Da\rightarrow\infty} \sim \frac{Da}{Pe} V_mC_c C_{X''}$.
+This results in a lower interface velocity for higher $Da$ numbers, when the $Da/Pe$ is fixed.
+The stability tests for multiple $Da$ and $Pe$ are listed in Table \ref{tab:stab-cases-LSIBM}.
+For each simulation, two time steps are reported, with the critical time step value for a stable solution in between such two values.